Other sections in Your Global Experience:

 Find out about financial assistance

-Drop in or book an appointment
+Drop in or contact the team

 Where will your next adventure take you?

 We have developed a number of travel opportunities for Lancaster University students, some of which are co-delivered by Lancaster's overseas campuses and teaching partners.